How to Get Green Grass: Lawn Maintenance Tips

 Lawn Maintenance & Mowing Tips for Green Grass

-For starters, a lack of lawn maintenance increases stress on your grass providing an opening for diseases and pests that thrive on weak lawns.
-Timely fertilization, proper irrigation and knowing how to mow the lawn correctly will help build healthy, dense turf, and could be all you need to help your green grass back.
+A lack of lawn maintenance increases stress on your grass providing an opening for diseases and pests that thrive on weak lawns.
+Timely fertilization, proper irrigation and knowing how to mow the lawn correctly will help build healthy, dense turf, and could be all you need to help get your green grass back.
 Whether you’re using a push mower or ride mower, Briggs & Stratton recommends mowing with sharp blades and never cutting more than 1/3 of grasses’ height.
 Cutting your grass too short will prevent it from growing into a healthy, green lawn.

 Is Lawn Fungus Ruining Your Green Lawn?